innessim/musky_PPGs/README.md

 &ensp; longitude: Longitudinal coordinates of population in decimal degrees \
 &ensp; elevation_m: Elevation in meters \
 &ensp; species: Categorical variable descirbing the species identity (gutt; one level) \
-&ensp; range: Categorical variable describing where a population was sampled (Sequoia, Sierra, Willamette; three levels)
+&ensp; range: Categorical variable describing the region where a population was sampled (three levels)

 5. Missing data codes: \